 Before You Start:

-There are a few different ways to edit your WordPress CSS stylesheet.
-If you are not familiar with any of them or unsure where to start, or maybe I lost you at CSS… don’t worry about it.
-Keep it as basic as possible and easy to understand by installing the JetPack Plugin for WordPress before you begin this tutorial.
+There are several ways to edit your WordPress CSS stylesheet.
+If you are not familiar with any of them or unsure where to start, or maybe I lost you at CSS, I will try to keep this is as simple as possible

 The following code is the css script that you will copy & paste to your Custom CSS Editor once you have it installed using JetPack.
 This will show a hover effect on and/or around an image.
 (Below the script you will see what to edit.)

 If you are wanting to do this for multiple image sizes, you would have to create one for each image.
 This type of script is most effectively used for specific "call to action" images that are commonly used on your website. ie - 'Buy Now', 'Apply Now', 'Enter Now', etc.